 Here’s what Aman has to say about his experience with QuantInsti®, ‘The classes in QuantInsti® were concise, to the point and offered various examples from real life which were illustrated in a commendable manner.
 I got a good insight into Algo trading and would like to get back to respective mentors for consultation.’

 In case you would like to know more about the Algo Trading business, do look at some of our blogs written extensively on the subject.
-You can also download the brochure for the training programme from here to know the particulars of the course structure.

 If you want to learn various aspects of Algorithmic trading then check out our Executive Programme in Algorithmic Trading (EPAT™).
 The course covers training modules like Statistics & Econometrics, Financial Computing & Technology, and Algorithmic & Quantitative Trading.
 EPAT™ is designed to equip you with the right skill sets to be a successful trader.
 Enroll now!